 There is no shortage of dining options on Jekyll Island.
 Whether you’re looking for something casual for the kids or an adults only dinner at an upscale restaurant, Jekyll Island has plenty of restaurants to choose from.
 But wherever you decide to dine, be sure to try some local seafood.
 We found tons of great seafood choices on virtually every menu and the quality did not disappoint.

-If you visit Jekyll Island in the summer be sure to check out Summer Waves.
+We love a good waterpark day trip, and if you visit in the summer be sure to check out Summer Waves.
 Known for its cool, refreshing waters, clean surroundings, and amazing views of the Jekyll River, Summer Waves offers a variety of ways to beat the heat during those hot summer months.

 Jekyll Island can be a great destination for a day trip from Jacksonville, or a romantic weekend getaway.
 There really is a little something everyone will enjoy during your visit.